-The County recently preserved a 17-acre horse farm (JB Heatherwood Farms) in Monroe Township on March 19, 2018.
-With this purchase, the County has preserved 55 farms through the Open Space, Recreation and Farmland and Historic Preservation Trust Fund, totaling 4,943 acres.
+Middlesex County has preserved 55 farms through the Open Space, Recreation and Farmland and Historic Preservation Trust Fund, totaling 4,943 acres.
 Overall, more than 5,488 acres of farmland have been preserved throughout the County.
 That number includes preservation easements purchased through the County Farmland Preservation Program, as well as purchases made directly by the State, the municipalities, non-profit organizations and land donated to the County.
-The County is currently in the process of working to preserve another farm in Monroe Township totaling 36.8 acres.
+The County is currently in the process of working to preserve a farm in Monroe Township totaling 36.8 acres, with additional farmland preservation applications in the pipeline.

-New projects in 2018 include the replacement of tennis courts at Johnson Park in Piscataway Township and resurfacing of courts at Merrill Park in Woodbridge Township and Thomas Edison Park in Edison Township.
-The County continues design on pathway lighting replacement at Spring Lake Park in the Borough of South Plainfield, tennis, basketball and handball court resurfacing at Thompson Park and Spring Lake Park and will upgrade playground facilities at Alvin Williams Memorial Park and John A Phillips Park.
-The County will also begin design for the future of the Stephen J. Capestro Theater in Roosevelt Park.
-Home to the award-winning Plays-in-the-Park program, the current theater has served as the venue for this program for the past 56 years.
-The County will embark on an ambitious project to upgrade the theater with state of the art sound and lighting technology, expanded rehearsal and work space and an improved audience seating area.
+New projects in 2019 includes construction of new and replacement pathway lighting at Spring Lake Park in the Borough of South Plainfield.
+Design of tennis, basketball and handball court resurfacing at Thompson Park and Spring Lake Park will be completed with construction anticipated in early 2020.
+The County will continue design for the future of the Stephen J. Capestro Theater in Roosevelt Park.
+Home to the award-winning Plays-in-the-Park program, the current theater has served as the venue for this program for the past 57 years.
+The County will embark on an ambitious project to upgrade the theater with state-of-theart sound and lighting technology, expanded rehearsal and work space and an improved audience seating area.

-Design is proceeding on the County's first park in the City of Perth Amboy.
+Phase I construction is underway on the County's first park in the City of Perth Amboy.
 Located along the Arthur Kill directly across from the Perth Amboy Campus of the County Vo-Tech School, this facility will include a synthetic turf, multi-purpose athletic field, baseball field, and playground and waterfront walkway.
 The County has already secured partial funding through the NJDEP Office of Natural Resources and Restoration (ONRR), NJDEP Site Remediation Program and the Green Acres Program.
-Acquisition of permits is forthcoming and the County will proceed to final design in late 2018.
-The County expects to continue open space acquisition, with due diligence, of properties in Edison Township, South Brunswick Township and North Brunswick Township.
+Phase II construction is expected to be awarded in 2019 with an anticipated opening in 2020.
+The County expects to continue open space acquisition, with due diligence, of properties in Edison Township, , Borough of Metuchen and North Brunswick Township.

 Transportation.
 The County is one of the most heavily traveled regions in New Jersey.
 Located at the crossroads of the Northeast Corridor, the County is traversed by the New Jersey Turnpike, the Garden State Parkway, Interstate 287 and U.S. Routes 1, 9, and 130.
 There are also other arterial roads, including State Routes 18, 27, 28, 32, 33, 34, and 35, in addition to the 500 and 600 series of County routes which traverse the County and provide access to numerous residential, shopping, educational, medical, and recreational facilities.
 The Northeast Corridor rail line provides both Amtrak and NJ Transit commuter rail service (five stops within the County), and there also is regular NJ Transit service on both the North Jersey Coast Line (four stops within the County) and the Raritan Valley line which has a stop in Dunellen.
 Intercity rail service is also provided by Amtrak.
 These routes run through the County and have regular stops at Metropark and limited stops at New Brunswick City.
 The Acela Express and Northeast Regional trains operate between Boston and Washington D.C., as the Keystone operates between Harrisburg, Pennsylvania and New York Penn Station.
-The County also has a number of existing freight railroad lines that facilitated much of the growth of nearby developments.
+The County also has a number of existing freight railroad lines that facilitated much of the growth of nearby developments which are located along rail lines that constituted a major transportation infrastructure in the late 19th and 20th century.
 Presently, the freight lines are in transition, evolving to serve the developing opportunities provided by container ports, oil, car transport, and other commodities unique to the County's big box distribution supply centers and warehouses.